 Lighting and energy use

-One of the first steps for churches and people to save energy and carbon emissions is to change the lightbulbs to low energy models.
-This page explains what needs to be considered in order to do this.
+Among the first steps for churches and people to save energy and carbon emissions is to change the lightbulbs to low energy models.

-Typically lighting has consumed 10-15% of domestic energy, though that figure is reducing as low energy lighting is in wider use – while at the same time electricity use for gadgets is mushrooming.
+Typically lighting has consumed 10-15% of domestic energy, though that figure is reducing as low energy lighting is in wider use.
+At the same time electricity use for gadgets is mushrooming, and needs to be curbed.

 Lighting still accounts for most of the electricity used in many churches.
 To function effectively, church buildings like any others obviously require artificial lighting.

-There are several steps you can take to significantly reduce energy consumption and bills.
+There are several steps we can take to significantly reduce energy consumption and bills.

 Replacing conventional light bulbs with low-energy models